amundsen-io/rfcs/rfcs/028-simplify-config-customization.md

 ## Alternatives

+- Make every config option use os.getenv with default value
+    - pros: config will stay more flexible in terms of defining more complex variables (functions, dicts)
+    - cons: there is no centralization of parsing logic

 - Keep current approach forcing users to provide config files, mounting them and keeping in PATH.
-- Make every config option use os.getenv with default value (in my opinon it's worse since there is no centralization of parsing logic)

 ## Prior art